 Samplers, dimensions of performer control, controllers

 Samplers are more than simple audio playback devices.
 Tone samples need to be carefully prepared for uniformity, to preserve fidelity and allow looping if required.
 Real-time processing is required to provide adjustable duration and to provide expressive dimensions of control.
 A constraint in designing a sampler is the amount of computer memory required (though the cost of memory is less of a factor over time).
-If the memory "footprint" of the tone sample database needs to be reduced, real-time digital pitch shifting is used to thin out the number of stored samples by making one sample serve for more than one pitch (multi-sampling).
+If the memory ‘footprint’ of the tone sample database needs to be reduced, real-time digital pitch shifting is used to thin out the number of stored samples by making one sample serve for more than one pitch (multi-sampling).
 Often, tones can be shifted up or down within a small compass with negligible audible artifacts.
 For example, shifting by a minor second allows one tone to be used for three pitches and cuts the required storage by 2/3.
 Reduction is also possible by using a lower audio sample rate or dynamic range if the resulting fidelity is deemed acceptable.

 Adding idiomatic articulations becomes problematic using sampler technology.
 Consider the entire set of possible ways of starting or ending a note on a given instrument: such a large palette leads to an explosion in the size of the database.
 Trumpet players, for example, have independent control of lip tension, breath pressure, tonguing, valving, mute motions and even their pointing direction.
 Further effects would include shake and double- or triple-tonguing.
 Interactions between these dimensions give rise to a vast number of possible articulations of a given note or legato passage.
 When factoring in how these articulations also depend on tessitura and dynamic level the set becomes even larger.

 Table 1 includes controllers often available in keyboard instruments.
-Two wheels are commonly to the left of the keys: one for pitchbend (typically mapped to glissando) and one for modulation (often for vibrato).
-Keyboards can also offer "aftertouch" control from a pressure sensor at the bottom of the keybed.
-Additional touch sensors include horizontal ribbon controllers spanning the instrument (length-wise in the same "X" direction as the keys) or per-key finger position sensors on the keys themselves ("Y" direction).
+Two wheels are commonly provided that are positioned to the left of the keys: one for pitchbend (typically mapped to glissando) and one for modulation (often for vibrato).
+Keyboards can also offer ‘aftertouch’ control from a pressure sensor at the bottom of the keybed.
+Additional touch sensors include horizontal ribbon controllers spanning the instrument (length-wise in the same ‘X’ direction as the keys) or per-key finger position sensors on the keys themselves (‘Y’ direction).
 All such controllers are assignable.
 During a sustained note, for example, aftertouch pressure or sliding along a touch sensor can be mapped to pitch effects (glissando or vibrato), dynamic level or timbral manipulations.
 Whether these are preset assignments or are configurable is also a consideration in the design.